 For the remaining subjects, candidates can take the exam at different times during the year, or even choose to take it multiple times.
 In this way, students are assessed for their abilities in all subjects, their results are recorded, and can be used for university and college admissions.

-Associate Professor Dr. Le Huy Hoang, Deputy Director of the Department of Education, Central Propaganda Department, also supports the 4-subject exam plan because this plan is consistent with the core principles set forth by the Ministry of Education and Training such as: Reducing exam pressure for students, reducing costs for their families and society; not causing an imbalance between choosing social sciences or natural sciences as is currently the case.
+Associate Professor Dr. Le Huy Hoang, Deputy Head of the Department of Education, Central Propaganda Department, also supports the 4-subject exam plan because this plan is consistent with the core principles set forth by the Ministry of Education and Training such as: Reducing exam pressure for students, reducing costs for their families and society; not causing an imbalance between choosing social sciences or natural sciences as at present.

-Choosing 2 out of 9 subjects will create conditions for candidates to choose the exam subject that suits their career orientation, abilities, interests, and personal conditions.
+Choosing 2 out of 9 subjects will enable candidates to choose the exam subject that suits their career orientation, abilities, interests, and personal conditions.

-Mr. Nguyen Quang Thi, a teacher at Bao Loc High School (Lam Dong), also said that the 4-subject exam plan is concise, creating fairness between high school students and continuing education students; students in disadvantaged areas do not have access to foreign languages with students in advantaged areas.
+Mr. Nguyen Quang Thi, a teacher at Bao Loc High School (Lam Dong), also said that the simplified 4-subject exam plan creates fairness between high school students and continuing education students; students in disadvantaged areas do not have access to foreign languages with students in advantaged areas.

 In addition, Mr. Thi believes that this option will not cause an imbalance in the selection of combinations, students will be able to develop their abilities and strengths and reduce the pressure of exams.
-“The current high school graduation exam consists of 6 subjects.
+"The current high school graduation exam consists of 6 subjects.
 If there are only 4 subjects, it will make it easier for students to study for the graduation exam.
-The organization of the exam and the candidates' participation in the exam will also be streamlined, reducing costs, while still being consistent with the regulations on compulsory subjects and elective subjects of the 2018 General Education Program.”
+The organization of the exam and the exam participation of candidates will also be streamlined, reducing costs, while still being consistent with the regulations on compulsory subjects and elective subjects of the 2018 General Education Program."

-Agreeing with the plan to test 2 compulsory subjects and 2 elective subjects, Mr. Thi proposed that Math and the 2 elective subjects should still be tested in the form of multiple choice, but there should be a design in the direction of assessing students' abilities to serve as a basis for both graduation recognition and university admission.
-Specifically, Math will include 50 questions with a duration of 90 minutes, of which 35 are basic questions for graduation and 15 are advanced questions for university admission.
+Agreeing with the plan of testing 2 compulsory subjects and 2 elective subjects, Mr. Thi proposed that Math and the 2 elective subjects should still be tested in the form of multiple choice, but there should be a design in the direction of assessing students' abilities to serve as a basis for both graduation recognition and university admission.
+Specifically, Math will include 50 questions with a duration of 90 minutes, of which 35 basic questions are for graduation and 15 advanced questions are for university admission.

-The two elective subjects each consist of 40 questions with a duration of 60 minutes, including 30 basic questions for graduation and 10 advanced questions for university admission.
+The two elective subjects each consist of 40 questions with a duration of 60 minutes, of which 30 are basic for graduation and 10 are advanced for university admission.
 The Literature subject will be an essay test with a duration of 120 minutes.
-The knowledge content of the test should focus mainly on grade 12.
+The knowledge content of the questions should focus mainly on grade 12.

 Source